 Child Friendly

 Your child gets a comfortable reclining seat, a 5-point harness for safety and an extended UPF 50+ canopy for sun protection.
-The stroller supports infants (specs list 4 months and older) up to toddler sizes and the fabrics are machine-washable, which makes life easier when you’re out all day.
+Suitable from 4 months up to 55 lbs.
+The fabrics are machine-washable, which makes life easier on all-day outings.

 Key Benefits